clemdesign/grav-plugin-social-seo-metatags/README.md

 ## Other configuration

-The plugin allow managing simple quote convertion in html entity.
+The plugin allow control on simple quote convertion in html entity.
 It can be an issue for Twitter sharing.

 There is the configuration